julian-barker/reading-notes/201/class-11.md

 ## CSS Grid

-- CSS Grid is a powerful CSS module that, in contrast with Flex, allows us to arrang items in two dimensions instead of one.
+- CSS Grid is a powerful CSS module that, in contrast with Flex, allows us to arrange items in two dimensions instead of one.
 - It is used with `display: grid` on a parent container, similar to Flex
 - `inline-grid` creates an inline-level grid
 - A grid-line is a vertical or horizontal line used to define the cells in between.